CPR & AED Information

 e.
 Locations of activity or exercise (e.g. gymnasiums, weight-training, running tracks, swimming pools, hockey rinks)

 f.
-Zones that may be difficult for first responders and/or paramedics to access (e.g. construction, high-rise offices, apartments or condos, large shopping centres)
+Zones that may be difficult for first responders and/or paramedics to access (e.g. construction, high-rise offices, apartments or condos, large shopping centers)

 3) Get familiar with your device